-Videocards - AMD - ATI AMD Radeon graphics cards.
+Videocards - AMD Radeon AMD Radeon graphics cards.
 Do you have one or want to buy one?
-Use this forum to discuss anything concerning products using Radeon graphics cards, CrossFireX, from Radeon 9800 to HD 6900
+Use this forum to discuss anything concerning products using Radeon graphics cards, CrossFireX, from Radeon HD 7800 to R9 390X

 Hawaii = 3072SP?? -

 | posts: 37 | Location: Korea, South